 CoAP can run over IPv4 or IPv6.
 However, it is recommended that the message fit within a single IP packet and UDP payload to avoid fragmentation.
-For IPv6, with the default MTU size being 1280 bytes and allowing for no fragmentation across nodes, the maximum CoAP message size could be up to 1152 bytes, including 1024 bytes for the payload.
-In the case of IPv4, as IP fragmentation may exist across the network, implementations should limit themselves to more conservative values and set the IPv4 Don't Fragment (DF) bit.
+For IPv6, with the default MTU size being 1280 bytes and allowing for no fragmentation across nodes, the maximum case of IPv4, as IP fragmentation may exist across the network, implementations should limit themselves to more conservative values and set the IPv4 Don't Fragment (DF) bit.